 It is perhaps fair to say, that before anyone thought of doing anything else, the only way in which two or more people could operate a business venture was by way of a partnership.
 The Oxford English Dictionary records the use of the term partnership as far back as 1700.

 What is remarkable is that even today the concept of partnership remains relatively unchanged.
-The very basic definition of the term “partnership” is contained at section 1 of the Partnership Act 1890, which provides as follows:
+The very basic definition of the term “partnership” is contained in section 1 of the Partnership Act 1890, which provides as follows:

 “Partnership is the relation which subsists between persons carrying on a business in common with a view of profit.”

-From this statutory definition, there are three basic conditions that must be satisfied before the group can be termed a partnership, namely there must be:
+From this statutory definition, there are three basic conditions that must be satisfied before the group can be termed a partnership, namely, there must be:

 - a business;